robotic-surgery-hero

 Why Emory

-The Emory Heart and Vascular Center's Robotic Cardiac Surgery program offers patients progressive surgery options with shorter recovery, lower complication rates and greater success when compared to conventional cardiac surgery.
+The Emory Heart and Vascular’s Robotic Cardiac Surgery program offers patients progressive surgery options with shorter recovery, lower complication rates and greater success when compared to conventional cardiac surgery.

-• Simultaneous Treatment of Multiple Conditions: Multiple procedures can be performed during one robotic cardiac surgery.
-These may include repair or replacement of the mitral and/or tricuspid valve, atrial fibrillation ablation, atrial septal defect/ventricular septal defect or other congenital repairs, coronary artery bypass, excision of benign tumors, or closing the left atrial appendage.
+• Treating Multiple Conditions: During one robotic heart surgery, surgeons can perform multiple procedures.
+These include the repair or replacement of the mitral and/or tricuspid valve, atrial fibrillation ablation, atrial septal defect/ventricular septal defect or other congenital repairs, coronary artery bypass, excision of benign tumors or closing the left atrial appendage.

-• Complex Cases: Technically difficult patients who cannot be easily operated on by hand because of their size or complex anatomy are candidates for robotic cardiac surgery.
+• Handling Complex Cases: Patients who are hard to operate on by hand because of their size or complex heart structure are often good candidates for robotic heart surgery.

 How We Perform Robotic Heart Surgery